KmolYuan/four-bar-rs/README.md

 ## Build from Source

-In Linux, you need to install some library for GUI.
+In Linux, you need to install some libraries for GUI.

 This is an example for `apt`, please see <https://github.com/emilk/egui#demo>.